LispEngineer/EthernetRepeater/README.md

 minimum of 10 ns of hold time referenced to the rising edge of MDC"
 * "When the MDIO signal is sourced by the PHY, it is sampled by the STA synchronously with respect to the rising edge of MDC."

+## Learnings

+* Hardware reset will set all register values to default
+  * So if you do hardware reset, after setting Register 20 bits 7 & 1, you
+    need to reset them
+* The link down MAC RX interface speed seems to depend on Register 20 bits 6-4, which defaults to 110 on my DE2-115

+## Questions

 ## ETHERNET-HSMC Card